 - Be yourself.
 You’re at the event to build relationships, so it’s important that you don’t put on a front.

 - Stick to the bar if you can’t talk to anyone.
 People tend to go to the bar alone, which makes it a great place to strike up conversations with people.

 - Don’t spread yourself too thin.
 You can always come to the next event to meet new people.
 Try to limit the number of people that you talk to so that you actually have engaging conversations with them.

 Knowledge is power

-Someone once said “It’s not what you know, it’s who you know,” but let’s be honest, if you don’t actually have a solid craft then you’re not going anywhere in this life.
-Some people were born with a natural talent, but there’s a lot to learn in the world of work and you probably don’t have all the skills that you need.
+Someone once said “It’s not what you know, it’s who you know”.
+Also, let’s be honest.
+If you don’t actually have a solid craft, then you’re not going anywhere in this life.
+Some people were born with a natural talent.
+Still, there’s a lot to learn in the world of work and you probably don’t have all the skills that you need.
 The more you learn, the better you’ll be at your job.

 Here are some great places to learn new skills that will make you stand out in the remote workforce - especially if you’re a freelancer.

 In today’s world it’s easier than ever before to learn new skills from home.

 This is a free course offered by Google that comes with certification.
 It teaches you the basics of digital marketing.
 This includes how to make and target ads on Google, how to use SEO to your advantage, and how to build a website to showcase your work.
 It’s a great course to do if you’re switching to remote work.

 LinkedIn is by far the world’s largest online professional networking platform.
 LinkedIn Learning was originally Lynda.com until it was acquired by LinkedIn in 2015.
 It has courses in everything from writing to coding to communication.
 If you’re looking to improve a particular skill, then this is a great place to do it.